 We have a number of 5 day and sometimes 7 day trips sailing to France and the Channel Islands across the English Channel, on a variety of yachts.

-The departure & return locations are either Southampton or Plymouth.
+The departure & return from Southampton.

 Build miles, practice what you already know, improve your navigation, increase your experience or just kick back and watch the world go by as we explore the French coast and the Channel Islands.